fangying/fangying.github.io/content/pages/About.md

 Graduated From:

-*   College of Electronic and Infomation Zhejiang University as Master 2013-2016
+*   College of Electronic and Information Zhejiang University as Master 2013-2016
 *   College of Computer Science Northeastern University as Bachelor 2009-2013

 I'm now working on things related to linux kernel and OS virtualization.
-I'm a virtualization developmenter, working on KVM and QEMU and delicated to enable ICT on Cloud Computing.
+I'm a virtualization developer, working on KVM and QEMU and dedicated to enable Cloud Computing for ICT infrastructure.

 * Mail:   fangying2725@gmail.com
 * Github: https://github.com/fangying